-In this post we will see the equations necessary to calculate an articulated robot in a processor like Arduino.
-And in the end, we will see a library so you don’t have to do it ever again!
+In this post, we are going to see the necessary equations to calculate an articulated robot on a processor like Arduino.
+And at the end, we’ll see a library so you never have to do it again!

-In general, in articulated robots we know the distance of each of the sides of the articulated polygon and we act on the motors to change the angle they form between them.
+In general, in articulated robots, we know the distance of each side of the articulated polygon and we act on the motors to vary the angle they form between them.

-We also know the coordinates of the initial point of the polygon (or we don’t care, if we are going to use relative coordinates to it).
-On the other hand, each node of the joint has its own coordinates, especially interested in the “end point” because normally it is where we will have the effector (the arm gripper, the robot’s leg, etc).
+We also know the coordinates of the polygon’s starting point (or we don’t care, if we are going to use coordinates relative to it).
+On the other hand, each joint node has its own coordinates, with the “end point” being of particular interest because that is typically where we will have the end effector (the robot arm’s gripper, the robot’s leg, etc.).

-With this, we have two types of calculations that appear in the resolution of articulated robots:
+With this, we have two types of calculations that appear in solving articulated robots:

-- Direct, where we know the angles of the joints, and we want to know the position of the effector.
+- Forward Kinematics, where we know the joint angles, and we want to know the end effector’s position.

-- Inverse, where we know the position of the effector, and we want to calculate the angles necessary to achieve it.
+- Inverse Kinematics, where we know the end effector’s position, and we want to calculate the necessary angles to achieve it.

-The latter of these two is more common in articulated robots.
-For example, we know where the ball we want to catch is or where we want to put a leg, and we need to know what angles to set in the motors to achieve it.
+The latter of these two is more frequent in articulated robots.
+For example, we know where the ball we want to pick up is or where we want to place a leg, and we need to know what angles to set in the motors to achieve it.

 The calculation is not particularly complicated, but it requires a small dose of trigonometry.
-On the other hand, it is worth noting that not all positions will have a solution, while on the contrary some will have more than one (in general, infinite) possible solutions.
+On the other hand, it should be noted that not all positions will have a solution, while, conversely, some will have more than one (in general, infinite) possible solutions.

-Without further ado, let’s see how to solve this problem for the case of articulated triangles and quadrilaterals in 2D, and 3D, the most frequent cases we will have when working with articulated robots.
+Without further ado, let’s see how to solve this problem for the case of articulated triangles and quadrilaterals in 2D and 3D, the most frequent cases we will encounter when working with articulated robots.

-The direct calculation of the position of the effector (P2), based on the absolute angles of the segments, is simply obtained by projecting in X and Y, as follows.
+The forward calculation of the end effector’s position (P2), based on the absolute angles of the segments, is obtained simply by projecting onto the X and Y axes, as follows.

-Where the relationship between the relative angles between the segments (both interior and exterior) and the absolute angles of the segments is calculated using the following expressions
+Where the relationship between the relative angles between the segments (both interior and exterior) and their absolute angles is calculated using the following expressions.

-The inverse calculation is equally simple, considering that the two segments form a triangle along with the imaginary line that joins P0 and P2.
+The inverse calculation is equally simple, considering that the two segments form a triangle along with the imaginary line connecting P0 and P2.

-We can calculate distance D from the base P0 to P2, applying the Pythagorean theorem.
+We can calculate the distance D from the base P0 to P2, applying the Pythagorean theorem.

-With this distance and the lengths of the segments, we can calculate all the interior angles of the triangle by applying the generalized cosine theorem.
+With this distance and the lengths of the segments, we can calculate all interior angles of the triangle by applying the generalized law of cosines.

-On the other hand, we can calculate the angle that the triangle forms with the X axis with the following expression.
+On the other hand, we can calculate the angle that the triangle forms with the X-axis using the following expression.

 Finally, we calculate the absolute angle of the first segment by doing.

-Knowing the absolute angle of the first segment and the relative angle between them, we can calculate the rest of the relative and absolute angles using the expressions we have seen previously.
+Knowing the absolute angle of the first segment and the relative angle between them, we can calculate the rest of the relative and absolute angles using the expressions we saw earlier.

 Logically, not all positions admit a solution, such as those that exceed the reach of the arms.